Mutual Information Preserving Neural Network Pruning: MIPP

-Thus far we have explicitly described how we use TERC with MI ordering and the estimation techniques described in Section \ref{sec:miest}, to preserve MI between the activations of adjacent layers.
+Until now, we have focused on the use of TERC with MI ordering to preserve MI between the activations of adjacent layers.
 This process is repeated for each pair of layers.
-However, to prune the entire model, by preserving the MI between pairs of layers, one could start from the input layer and move to the output layer or vice versa.
-In this section, like \cite{luo2017thinet}, we argue for the second option, providing both theoretical and practical arguments.
+To prune the entire model, by preserving MI between pairs of layers, one could start from the input layer and move to the output layer or vice versa.
+In this section, like \citet{luo2017thinet}, we argue for the latter option, providing both theoretical and practical arguments.